-PSY 0800 Practicum in School Psychology: School Based (3 credits) PSY 0805 Practicum in School Psychology: Applied Skills (3 credits)
+PSY 0800 Practicum in School Psychology: School Based (3 credits) PSY 0805 Practicum in School Psychology: Applied Skills (3 credits) PSY 0810 Internship in School Psychology (6 credits)

 PSY 0700 Learning and Human Development (3 credits)

 This course covers how developmental maturation and social learning shape personality, in childhood and adulthood.
 Theory and research in social development and learning are covered in topics such as attachment, aggression, sexuality, morality, self-regulation, and self-concept.
 Applications to the school setting are examined.